Ayush090504/OOPS-using-Python/README.md

 # GOAL
 The main target is to learn the implementation of Object Oriented Programming (OOP) using Python.
 The repository will be updated as per the progress in the program.

+#Topics
+Classes and Objects
+Inheritance
+Polymorphism
+(Will be updated as we continue)